 What is voluntary palliated starvation?

 Voluntary palliated starvation (VPS) or Voluntarily Stopping Eating and Drinking (VSED) occurs when an adult with capacity refuses to eat or drink and receives palliative care to relieve any suffering she or he experiences from dying due to a lack of food (nutrition) and water (hydration).
 Some patients may refuse hydration and nutrition as an alternative to physician-assisted suicide.

 Is voluntary palliated starvation legal in Australia?

-The legal status of VPS has not been decided by the Australian courts, and the law on this practice in Australia remains unclear, particularly in relation to issues such as whether the person’s substitute decision-maker can continue to refuse food and drink for the person once they lose capacity; and whether a person can make a binding Advance Directive refusing food and drink.
-Under Australian common law however patients have the right to refuse food and drink, even if it results in death.
+The legal status of VPS has not been decided by the Australian courts, and the law on this practice in Australia remains unclear, particularly in relation to issues such as whether the person’s substitute decision-maker can continue to refuse food and drink for the person once they lose capacity; and whether a person can make an Advance Care Directive refusing food and drink.
+Under Australian common law however a person has the right to refuse food and drink, even if it results in death.

-Some legal commentators believe that in some circumstances a death resulting from a competent patient's decision to cease eating and drinking may be lawful for both the patient and doctors involved, and it can be lawful and ethical to provide palliative care to reduce the suffering associated with VSED.
+Some legal commentators believe that in some circumstances a death resulting from a competent person's decision to stop eating and drinking may be lawful for both the person and health professionals involved, and that it can be lawful and ethical to provide palliative care to reduce a person's pain and symptoms caused by VSED.